Where to go for New England Fall Foliage

 To start off with, this subject occupies most of my waking hours and apparently some of yours as well.
 This is the most asked question of me from leaf peepers the world over.
 Where can I find it, How can I guarantee I find it?

-Some people say finding peak fall foliage is a science, but I say it’s more of mystical art.
+Some people say finding peak fall foliage is a science, but I say it’s more of a mystical art.
 The truth is simple, it’s impossible to forecast where and when it will happen, or IF it will happen.
 There are some years I have gone through all of October and never really found Peak fall colors.
 (2005, 2011, and 2017 were terrible)

 It does happen infrequently, but with my help, you can increase your chances of finding it.

-First, I wrote this article on Fall Foliage 101, Fall foliage primer for leaf-peeping to help you get started.
+First, I wrote this article on Fall Foliage 101, a Fall foliage primer for leaf-peeping to help you get started.
 I have many articles on different aspects of finding the peak fall colors.
 I talk about the search for Peak fall foliage and what if you miss the peak foliage.
 If that isn’t enough this article on taking the mystery out of finding peak fall foliage will also help in your search.
 This way you can start to narrow and refine your search. or just figure out what you don’t know and need to know… Next,

 You can go to the top of this page and click the Articles.
 The pull-down menu will allow you to choose pages that have lists of articles for planning your trip.